menu icon

 Temperature of Egg Whites

-Your egg whites will beat to best volume if they have come to room temperature.
+Your egg whites will beat to the best volume if they have come to room temperature.

 How do I know if egg whites are stiffly beaten?

 Egg whites are stiffly beaten when you pull out the beater and it leaves a stiff peak that doesn't fall over.
-(See picture with instructions below.)
+(See picture with instructions above.)
 This will happen sooner than you think once they turn white.
-Check early to avoid over beating the egg whites.
+Check early to avoid over beaten egg whites.
 If the peak droops over, you can easily continue beating just a little more.

 When you incorporate the stiffly beaten egg whites into the bread batter, handle it carefully to avoid crushing the tiny air bubbles that have been worked into it.
 We mix only about ⅓ of the whites into the batter first to lighten it up.
 That allows the remaining egg whites to then be gently folded in.